DSPG-Young-Scholars-Program/Training/05_r-basics/00_intro_to_r/introduction_to_R.md

 message(cat("Welcome, Dr. Nosferican.\nLogged at: ", as.character(Sys.time()), Sys.getenv(x = "TZ")))
 ```

-which displays an R fortune cookie, a welcome message and current time when I start a session.
+which displays an R fortune cookie, a welcome message, and current time when I start a session.
 The fortune cookie is a random piece of R history/culture very useful to understand the
 philosophy behind the project.